Skip to main content

 Image shows the route coverage summary with selected metadata.

-• The number of exercised routes.
+• The percentage and number of routes for non-HTTP requests

 Note